bahrus/xtal-deco/README.md

 Explanation can be found [here](https://youtu.be/i6G6dmVJy74?t=49).

 ## Recursive Tree Structures

 For recursive tree structures, you can, in addition to the next sibling, target children of the target element via the whereTargetSelector/where-target-selector property / attribute.

 ## Closest match

 If multiple decorators are needed on the same element, then at least one of the decorators will need to skip over the other decorators.
-You can specify what element to target from the set of nextElementSiblings via the matchClosest / match-closest property/attribute.
+You can specify which element to target from the set of nextElementSiblings via the matchClosest / match-closest property/attribute.

 ##  Externally apply properties to the target element via the proxy.

-xtal-deco creates a WeakMap property, targetToProxyMap, which allows you to pass in the target DOM element, and get the proxy.
+xtal-deco creates a WeakMap property, targetToProxyMap, which allows us retrieve the proxy from the target DOM element.
+We can then set property values programmatically.

 However, this is rather clumsy in practice.